streamingTurtles/4-codeQuizHW_PAC/README.md

 ## User Story
 This application will run through a series of questions that you can answer within a time period set to 100 seconds.
 1. Questions are base on the javascript language
-2. There are 3 multiple questions
+2. There are 3 multiple choice questions
 3. Each question has 3 possible answers that you can click to select the answer
-4. Upon answering each question, you will be prompted if you answer is correct or incorrect
+4. Upon answering each question, you will be prompted if you answer is correct or incorrect and the next question will appear
-5. Any Incorrectly answered questions will deduct time from the clock
+5. Any Incorrectly answered questions will deduct 10 seconds off the clock time & is reflected accordinly in the graphical progress bar
 6. The Quiz is over when the time runs out or when all the questions have been answered
+7. When the Quiz is over, your score will be shown

 ## There are 4 files in this application: